 Our Top Choice!!!

 You won’t need to go shopping for a new car seat for quite some time.
 The Contender is a convertible car seat that will fit your newborn all the way on up until he/she is 65 pounds.
 It has a higher height limit for extended rear-facing up to 40 pounds.
 It also has an adjustable headrest and a no-rethread harness shoulder positioning system.
+This was selected as our top pick for best budget car seat.

 - High ratings in safety tests